frasersmith5/WebResponseCheck/README.md

 # WebResponseCheck

-Example of a powershell script that can read and output from a log file.
+Example of a PowerShell script that can read and output from a log file.

-Straight forward powershell script that can be used to read a log file with an example log style.
+Straight forward PowerShell script that can be used to read a log file with an example log style.

 To run (using PowerShell):
 ```